ECB cuts rates to new low, ready to do more if needed

 Draghi said there was no meaningful discussion on Thursday about the need for a new LTRO.

-"It begs the question how the ECB will react next year if growth and inflation fail to materialize," said Andrew Bosomworth, senior portfolio manager at PIMCO in Munich.
+"It begs the question how the ECB will react next year if growth and inflation fail to materialise," said Andrew Bosomworth, senior portfolio manager at PIMCO in Munich.

 A Reuters poll pointed to the expectation of a major fresh ECB liquidity operation to keep banks flush with funds to lend to businesses.